navi-cs467/cubeRunner/README.md

 ## Installation Instructions
+For a pdf copy of these instructions and a more detailed overview of the game, see the file CS467_Instructions_Document.pdf

 1. Extract the submitted zip file to the OSU flip server.
 2. To compile, enter the following command from the terminal line: ```make all```
 3. OSU flip server connection requirements: